HaiderB120/Hand-Gesture-Recognition/README.md

 1. Do a peace sign in front of the camera to take a screenshot of the laptop screen
 2. Do a thumbs up to copy selected text.
      *If already inside google, the program will automatically copy selected text, open a new tab, paste the text, and search.
+3. Make a pinch with a finger and move the pinch slowly to create a click and drag effect. *Good for 360 degree viewing mode

 **Train A New Gesture**